Suzuki F engine: F5B

-This 547 cc engine is the successor of the earlier F5A engine, with the bore and stroke size changed to 65 x 55 mm.
+This 547 cc engine is the successor of the earlier F5A engine, with the bore and stroke size increased to 65 x 55 mm.
 It was available with 6 or 12-valve SOHC/DOHC head designs.
 Naturally aspirated and also turbocharged models, with an available intercooler, were on offer.
-These engines were only used between 1989–1990, after which the Japanese government changed the maximum displacement for kei cars up to 660 cc.
+These engines were only used between 1989 and 1990, after which the Japanese government changed the maximum displacement for kei cars up to 660 cc.